wesjrock/grooveshark/README.md

 MORE INFO
 --------------------------------------------------

-You can find more information about the algorithms, task specification and the team in the files: `assignment report.pdf` and `project specification.pdf`
+You can find more information about it in the files: `assignment report.pdf` and `project specification.pdf`

 * What was Grooveshark? <https://en.wikipedia.org/wiki/Grooveshark>
 * Allegro graphics library: <https://en.wikipedia.org/wiki/Allegro_(software)>